NAVIGATE THE BIBLE

 His sons used to go and feast in the house of each one on his birthday.
 They would send an invitation to their three sisters to eat and drink with them.

-Whenever a round of banqueting was over, Job would send
+Whenever a round of banqueting was over, Job would send for his children

-and purify them, rising early in the morning to offer burnt offerings for all of them, thinking, “Perhaps my children have sinned, cursing God in their hearts.”
+offer burnt offerings for all of them, thinking, “Perhaps my children have sinned, cursing God [the Self-existent, the Almighty] in their hearts.”
 This was Job’s regular practice.

-One day, when the people of God [the Self-existent] came to present themselves before the Self-existent, the Holy Spirit – the Emissary of the Self-existent - and Satan also came with them,
+present themselves before the Self-existent, the Holy Spirit – the Emissary of the Self-existent, the Almighty - and

 Stretch out Your hand and strike all his belongings, he will surely curse You recklessly.”

-“Very well,” the Self-existent [the Holy Spirit] told Satan, “Do what you like with any of his belongings, however, you must not touch Job himself.”
-So, Satan left the presence of the Self-existent [the Holy Spirit].
+“Very well,” the Self-existent, the Holy Spirit, told Satan, “Do what you like with any of his belongings; however, you must not touch Job himself.”
+So, Satan left the presence of the Self-existent, the Holy Spirit.

-One day when Job’s sons and daughters were eating and drinking wine in their eldest brother’s house,
+One day, when Job’s sons and daughters were eating and drinking wine in their eldest brother’s house,

 a messenger came to Job and reported: “While the oxen were plowing and the donkeys grazing nearby,

-the Sabeans swooped down and took them away.
+Sabeans swooped down and took them away.
 They struck down the servants with sword; I alone escaped!”

-He was still speaking when another
+He was still speaking when another messenger

-That messenger was still speaking when
+That messenger was still speaking when yet

 another came and reported: “The Chaldeans formed three bands, made a raid on the camels, and took them away.
 They struck down the servants with sword; I alone escaped!”

-He was still speaking when another
+He was still speaking when another messenger

 came and reported: “Your sons and daughters were eating and drinking wine in their eldest brother’s house.